aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/rendering-3d-scenes/basic-rendering/_index.md

 }
 ```

+## How to apply material java – Setting Material Transparency

 ### Step 2: Creating a Plane

-Now, let's add a plane to our scene with a specified color.
+We add a ground plane and give it a solid orange color using `applyMaterial`.

 ```java
 Node plane = scene.getRootNode().createChildNode("plane", (new Plane(20, 20)).toMesh());